What level of Hebrew fluency do I need to enter the program?

 I have a BA in a discipline other than Jewish studies and would like to train to be a teacher of Jewish studies.
 Should I apply to the B Ed or MA options?

 The MA does not provide certification to teach general studies.
 Accordingly, prospective students who wish to have the ability to teach these subjects as well (math, science, English…) should apply to the B Ed.
 The undergraduate option may also be attractive to students who have little background in Jewish studies.
 To be admitted directly into the MA students must demonstrate knowledge of Judaica equivalent to 36 undergraduate credits.
 Students lacking this background are required to take Jewish studies courses before beginning the program.

 If I graduate from your programs, am I a certified teacher?

 Students who graduate from the B Ed Kindergarten Elementary Education (Jewish Studies Option) are certified as elementary school teachers by the Quebec government.
-For further information on governmental certification check the Student Affairs Office.
+For further information on governmental certification check the Office of Internships and Student Affairs.